emedio/web/content/_index.md

       image:
         filename: nada.png
       text: |
-          The Medium Effects research group, led by Prof. Iñaki Tuñón, is based in the Department of Physical Chemistry at the University of Valencia.
+          TuñónLab is a research group led by Prof. Iñaki Tuñón.
+It is based in the Department of Physical Chemistry at the University of Valencia.
-          The group focuses on the theoretical description of chemical processes in condensed phases, solutions, and biological environments, combining advanced theoretical methods with simulations.
+          The group focuses on the theoretical description of chemical processes in condensed phases (medium effects), solutions and biological environments, combining advanced theoretical methods with simulations.
       cta:
         label: Research
         url: research